codeforsanjose/disaster-response-sj/README.md

 6. Install app dependencies: `npm i`
 7. Install Nodemon globally: `npm install -g nodemon`
 8. Install Babel globally: `npm install -g @babel/core @babel/cli @babel/node`
-9. Ask project lead for the database credentials file, download it, and put it in the /config directory of the project [https://codeforsanjose.slack.com/messages/C77546YF6](https://codeforsanjose.slack.com/messages/C77546YF6)
+9. Ask project lead for the database credentials file on Slack, download it, and put it in the /config directory of the project.
+This link should take you to the file: [https://codeforsanjose.slack.com/archives/C77546YF6/p1555038461000900](https://codeforsanjose.slack.com/archives/C77546YF6/p1555038461000900)
 10. Change to the **develop** branch `git checkout develop` in the disaster-response sj directory.
 11. Start the back end server: `nodemon --exec babel-node server.js` while in project directory
 12. Start the front end React app (open another command prompt window): `npm start`